danachung3/cs376/_posts/2018-09-20-project-proposal.md

 ---
 layout: post
-title: Project Proposal
+title: VMuse
-subtitle: A project idea for MuseTech
+subtitle: A project idea for WCMA using MuseTech and Virtual Reality
 tags: [Project Proposal]
 ---